So, What is Business Credit?

-And, business credit can be built quickly, much faster than consumer credit.
+And, business credit can be built quickly.
+So, this is much faster than personal credit.
 It is very practical for a business to qualify for credit within 90 days or less.

 Business credit is one of the strongest assets any business can have.